 AVD Azure AD Dynamic Device Group for Windows 10 Multi-Session | Enterprise for Virtual Desktops

 Let’s check how to create AVD Azure AD Dynamic Device Group for Windows 10 Multi-Session | Enterprise for Virtual Desktops.
-The Azure AD dynamic groups are required to deploy policies and applications to AVD session hosts using Intune.
+The Azure AD dynamic groups must deploy policies and applications to AVD session hosts using Intune.

-Azure AD join and Intune support are also coming soon, as per the latest blog post from Microsoft.
+Azure AD join, and Intune support are also coming soon, per the latest blog post from Microsoft.
 You can read more details in the following post – Azure Virtual Desktop Azure AD Join Support with Intune Management | Endpoint Manager | WVD.

 Patch My PC